clams-tech/api-docs/README.md

 `GET /v0/reports/{report_key}`

 **Description**
-Retrieves the status or result of a report and can be polled as an alternative to using a webhook to receive the generated report.
+Retrieves the status and result of a report and can be polled to receive the generated report.

 **Method**
 `GET`